Balban's conquest of Bengal: Battle of Gogra River

 In response, Balban ordered Amin Khan, the governor of Oudh (Awadh), to suppress Tughral's rebellion.
 In 1277, Amin Khan proceeded with his army.
 Tughral confronted Amin Khan with his forces.
-A significant military engagement occurred near the Ghagra River in northern Bihar where Tughral decisively defeated the forces of Amin Khan.
-During the battle, some of Amin Khan's troops defected to Tughral which the rebel won over through lavish grants of gifts.
+A significant military engagement occurred near the Ghagra River in northern Bihar, where Tughral decisively defeated the forces of Amin Khan.
+During the battle, some of Amin Khan's troops defected to Tughral, which the rebel won over through lavish grants of gifts.
 While retreating, the imperial army suffered heavy casualties at the hands of local Hindu tribes in Awadh.
 The defeat severely undermined Balban's reputation, leading him to order the execution of the defeated commander, who was hanged at the Awadh gate in a display of the sultan's rage.

 Tirmati Khan's expedition

-In January 1278, a second royal army, led by Tirmati Khan, alongside with Tamar Khan Shamsh and Malik Tajuddin advanced towards Bengal crossing river Sarju.
+In January 1278, a second royal army, led by Tirmati Khan, along with Tamar Khan Shamsh and Malik Tajuddin, advanced towards Bengal, crossing the river Sarju.
 Their advance was halted by Tughral somewhere between Tirhut and Lakhnauti.
 Tughral's army, though weaker in cavalry, outnumbered the imperial forces and was strengthened by numerous elephants and Hindu foot soldiers (paiks), making it a formidable force.
 The two armies faced each other for an extended period, during which Tughral bribed several officers in the imperial camp.
 When battle commenced, the Delhi troops, possibly led by two Shamsi nobles, remained neutral, leading to a crushing defeat for Malik Tirmati's imperial forces.
 Fleeing imperial soldiers were plundered by Hindus, and many, fearing Sultan Balban's harsh punishment, chose to join Tughral in Lakhnauti.
 Tirmati's was gibbeted on the Sultan's orders.

 Shahabuddin Bahadur's expedition

-Tughral also repulsed the third expedition, led by Shahabuddin Bahadur, the Amir of Oudh in 1279.
+Tughral also repulsed the third expedition, led by Shahabuddin Bahadur, the Amir of Oudh, in 1279.
 Advancing through Tirhut towards Lakhnauti, Bahadur engaged Tughral's forces at the frontier.
 He pledged to capture Tughral alive.
 A fierce battle ensued, Tughral charged at Bahadur's center who fought bravely.
 But a critical division of the imperial army collapsed and fled during the battle, leading to Bahadur's retreat in defeat.
-Bahadur with his fugitive soldiers returned Delhi, Balban wanted to put him to death, but Bahadur’s friends succeeded in saving his life by giving proofs of his courage on the battle-field.
+Bahadur, with his fugitive soldiers, returned to Delhi.
+Balban wanted to put him to death, but Bahadur's friends succeeded in saving his life by giving proofs of his courage on the battlefield.
 Balban exiled him from the court.

 These successive defeats galvanized Balban's military commanders, who rallied to quell the revolt.